 Disposal Options: After catastrophic poultry emergencies, whether avian influenza, heat stress, or otherwise, requires disposing of large numbers of birds.
 One of the critical concerns in selecting a disposal method is biosecurity.
 Depending on the circumstances, the options may be limited.
 The advantages and disadvantages of several disposal options including on-farm burial, landfilling, incineration, and composting are reviewed.
 The science and fundamental principles behind composting will be presented.

 Implementing Composting: Composting is an effective on-farm means of inactivating avian influenza virus.
 Composting is suitable for international and domestic carcass disposal.
 Composting has been used for both daily and catastrophic mortality disposal.
 Daily mortality disposal has been successfully used on Delmarva since the 1980’s, while in-house composting is slightly newer.
 Procedures for both daily and catastrophic mortality are reviewed, including the mix & pile and layering techniques.

-Composting Demonstration: Both daily and catastrophic composing will be demonstrated.
+Composting Demonstration: Both daily and catastrophic composting will be demonstrated.

-Equipment Disinfection Demonstration: Skid steer loaders are extensively used in United States emergency management situations.
+Equipment Disinfection Video Demonstration: Skid steer loaders are extensively used in United States emergency management situations.
 One of the problems of using skid steer loaders is disinfecting the equipment after the outbreak.
 Unfortunately, disinfecting the equipment can be problematic, with numerous occluded spaces and blind holes.
-In this demonstration, participants will get to use a liquid spray and thermal fog and see the problems of trying to achieve optimal disinfectant penetration on equipment.
+In this video demonstration, participants will be shown liquid spray and thermal fog equipment operation..